 ECON228 Study Tour to South America

-The ECON228 Study tour to South America course provides students with the opportunity to travel to Chile to learn about the business of selling wine.
+The ECON228 Study tour to South America course provides students with the opportunity to travel to Chile and, in some years, to Argentina to learn about the business of producing and selling wine.

-ECON228 uses economic thinking to understand many aspects of the business of selling wine, such as the complexities of the demand for wine as an experience/luxury/addictive/investment good, how asymmetric information affects the wine market, the incentive for wineries to engage in horizontal and vertical differentiation, the choice wineries make to vertically integrate the various stages of production vs. outsourcing some and the market structure in the industry.
+ECON228 uses economic thinking to understand many aspects of the wine business, such as the complexities of the demand for wine as an experience, luxury, addictive and investment good, how asymmetric information affects the wine market, the incentive for wineries to engage in horizontal and vertical differentiation, the choice wineries make to vertically integrate the various stages of production vs. outsourcing some and the market structure in the industry.

-The study tour allows students to gain first-hand experience in the industry and to learn about the intricacies of viticulture and wine making as well as the cultures and business environment of Chile, which is essential for the understanding the business of selling wine.
+The study tour allows students to gain first-hand experience in the industry and to learn about the intricacies of viticulture and wine making as well as the cultures and business environments of Chile and Argentina, which is essential for the understanding the business of selling wine.
 As a happy by-product, students are likely to gain an appreciation for fine wine.

 The course starts with an orientation week on UC campus during which we do our first winery visits in Waipara Valley.

 Being a study tour course, ECON228 involves extra costs associated with travel, accommodation and other study-tour related expenses.
 While we will do our very best to get funding towards these expenses, students can expect to be responsible for at least some of the costs.
 Students will have a clear picture of the costs involved in any given year before they need to commit to the course.

 If safety allows, the course runs next in the 22SU1 period: it starts in early January 2022 and finishes in mid-February 2022, with the exact dates of the course and study tour to be announced later.

 What our students say about their study tour experiences